-Like a farmer needs his own piece of land even if it is small to do farming, a space to work is mandatory for an artist.
-In our country, where contemporary theatre is still in its infancy, where practising theatre is considered as a taboo in many parts, where the very name “Theatre” creates the image of cinema theatre in the people’s mind, we strongly felt the need of a space (a theatre space) where the artist and people can meet each other.
+Like a farmer needs a piece of land for cultivation, an artist needs its own space to nurture its creativity.
+In a country, where contemporary theatre is still in its infancy, where practising theatre is considered a taboo in many parts, where the very word “Theatre” creates the image of cinema hall, we strongly felt the need for a space where the artist and people can meet each other.

-2013, was a critical year both for the troupe and theatre.
-While troupe was struggling to strengthen its team, Theatre suffocated without enough performances.
-As in the Greek stories, where one tragedy leads to another, a major fire accident hit the Theatre at the dawn of a Children’s performance (10th December).
-When we stepped over the burnt remains floating in the water gushed out by fire dept., our eyes were looking back for the dreams with which we entered in 2012 for we know we need to begin again.
+2013 proved to be a critical year both for the troupe and theatre.
+The Theatre space was suffocating without enough performances while the troupe was struggling to strengthen the team.
+As in the Greek stories, where one tragedy leads to another, a major fire accident hit the Theatre on the 10th of December.
+The entire theatre space was gutted down by fire.
+When we stepped over the burnt remains floating in the water gushed out by the fire department, our eyes were looking for the dreams with which we entered in 2012 for we knew we needed to build them again.